jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## How are these calendars generated?

 Nothing fancy. the original printed calendars are human translated into a repeated calendar occurrence events, with the exception of changed collection days which are then one-off instances.
 I use Google Calendar to create them and then download the public .ics calendar file to this repostiory.
-The data shouldn't change, given the documents are printed and set for the year.
+The data **shouldn't** change, given the documents are printed and set for the year, but there's perhaps a small chance.

 ## Disclaimer